 Volunteer Labor- Skilled or unskilled construction labor provided without remuneration.

 APPENDIX B- Tribal Eligibility

-A Tribal Entity may qualify for CalHome Program funds if their Project meets the following requirements:

-- (a) Projects are located on one of the following lands: - (1) Located in Indian Country or on fee land within the State of California
+- A. A Tribal Entity may qualify for CalHome Program funds if their Project meets the following requirements: - (a) Projects are located in Indian Country or on fee land within the State of California

 AND;